codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 * **Git-repository access**
   Git-repository access is a specialized form of access control that controls the Git repositories from which users can load [pipeline definitions](#enable-disable-access-to-pipeline-yamls-by-source).

-Let's review the different access mechanisms and then m
+Let's review the different access mechanisms in more detail, including privileges available for each entity and examples of rule definitions.

 ## Role-based access for users and administrators